Queen won't attend Parliament opening due to mobility issues | Entertainment

 - United Kingdom

-The palace said in a statement Monday that the decision was made in consultation with her doctors and that the 96-year-old monarch had "reluctantly'' decided not to attend.
+Buckingham Palace said in a statement Monday that the decision was made in consultation with her doctors and that she had “reluctantly'' decided not to attend.

-Prince Charles will read her speech, which sets out the government's agenda for the coming parliamentary session.
-Prince William will also attend.
+“At her majesty's request, and with the agreement of the relevant authorities, the Prince of Wales will read the Queen's speech on her majesty's behalf, with the Duke of Cambridge also in attendance,'' the palace said in a statement.

-Elizabeth has attended only a handful of public events in recent months, though she continues to hold virtual audiences regularly.
+It will mark only the third time during her reign that Elizabeth, 96, has not opened Parliament.
+She previously missed the opening in 1959, when she was pregnant with Prince Andrew, and 1963, when she was pregnant with Prince Edward.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)